TheSilvered/nest/docs/c_api/c_api-global_consts.md

 **Description:**

-The functions of the built-in iterators
+The functions of the built-in iterators.

 ---